When Emily was 10 months old, her parents took her to the emergency department because she appeared to be in extreme abdominal pain.

-The Myelin Disorders Program at Children's National Health System is a national leader in providing comprehensive clinical care, diagnostic testing and the most advanced treatments for inherited white matter diseases in more than 500 patient visits each year.
+The Myelin Disorders Program at Children's National Health System is a recognized leader in providing comprehensive clinical care, diagnostic testing and the most advanced treatments for children with inherited white matter diseases, or leukodystrophies.

 Features of the Myelin Disorders Program include: